 The pilots said goodbye to the Boeing-747, leaving a special message in the air

-The pilots of the aircraft said goodbye to the iconic Boeing-747 model.
+The plane's pilots said goodbye to the iconic Boeing 747 model.
 At the beginning of the week, the American aircraft manufacturer

 the holding handed over the last copy of the iconic aircraft to the customer company Atlas Air.

-The pilots painted the number 747 and crowned it shortly after taking off from Paine Field Airport for Cincinnati Airport on their maiden flight, Flightradar reported.
+The pilots painted the number 747 and crowned it shortly after they took off from Paine Field to Cincinnati Airport on their maiden flight, Flightradar reports.

 flightradar

-Model 747 from Boeing, which is called the "Queenheaven," is an iconic example of aviation.
-It has been carrying passengers and cargo for over 50 years.
-Boeing has now ceased production of the four-engine aircraft as the airline and its competitors develop more economical ways to transport people around the planet.
+Boeing's 747, called the "Queen"of the skies,” is an iconic piece of aviation.
+It has been transporting passengers and cargo for over 50 years.
+Boeing has now stopped production of the four-engine plane as the airline and its competitors develop more cost-effective ways to transport people around the planet.

-On January 31, thousands of people gathered at the aircraft factorycompany in Everett, Washington, USA, when the American aircraft manufacturer handed over the last Boeing-747 to Atlas Air.
-It rolled off the assembly line on December 7, 2022.
+On January 31, thousands of people gatheredat the company's Everett aircraft plant in Washington state, USA, when the American aircraft manufacturer handed over its last Boeing 747 to Atlas Air.
+It came off the production line on December 7, 2022.

 flightradar

-Developed in 28 months, the Boeing-747 has becomethe first ever long-haul double-deck wide-body passenger jet and was first delivered by the now defunct Pan American in 1970.
+Boeing-747 developed in 28 monthsbecame the first long-haul, double-deck, wide-body passenger jet airliner in history and was first delivered by the now defunct Pan American airline in 1970.

 Read more: